hashgraph/hedera-sdk-reference/reference/Status.md

 ### `PLATFORM_NOT_ACTIVE`

-the platform node is either disconnected or lagging behind.
+The platform node is either disconnected or lagging behind.

 ### `KEY_PREFIX_MISMATCH`

-one public key matches more than one prefixes on the signature map
+One public key matches more than one prefixes on the signature map

 ### `PLATFORM_TRANSACTION_NOT_CREATED`

-transaction not created by platform due to either large backlog or message size exceeded transactionMaxBytes
+Transaction not created by platform due to either large backlog or message size exceeded transactionMaxBytes

 ### `INVALID_RENEWAL_PERIOD`

-auto renewal period is not a positive number of seconds
+Auto renewal period is not a positive number of seconds

 ### `INVALID_PAYER_ACCOUNT_ID`

-the response code when a smart contract id is passed for a crypto API request
+The response code when a smart contract id is passed for a crypto API request

 ### `ACCOUNT_DELETED`

-the account has been marked as deleted
+The account has been marked as deleted

 ### `FILE_DELETED`

-the file has been marked as deleted
+The file has been marked as deleted

 ### `ACCOUNT_REPEATED_IN_ACCOUNT_AMOUNTS`

-same accounts repeated in the transfer account list
+Same accounts repeated in the transfer account list

 ### `SETTING_NEGATIVE_ACCOUNT_BALANCE`

-attempting to set negative balance value for crypto account
+Attempting to set negative balance value for crypto account

 ### `OBTAINER_REQUIRED`

-when deleting smart contract that has crypto balance either transfer account or transfer smart contract is required
+When deleting smart contract that has crypto balance either transfer account or transfer smart contract is required

 ### `OBTAINER_SAME_CONTRACT_ID`

-when deleting smart contract that has crypto balance you can not use the same contract id as transferContractId as the one being deleted
+When deleting smart contract that has crypto balance you can not use the same contract id as transferContractId as the one being deleted

 ### `OBTAINER_DOES_NOT_EXIST`

-transferAccountId or transferContractId specified for contract delete does not exist
+TransferAccountId or transferContractId specified for contract delete does not exist

 ### `MODIFYING_IMMUTABLE_CONTRACT`

-attempting to modify (update or delete a immutable smart contract, i.e. one created without a admin key)
+Attempting to modify (update or delete a immutable smart contract, i.e. one created without a admin key)

 ### `FILE_SYSTEM_EXCEPTION`